 Entity Framework Cache Provider

-The ADO.NET Entity Framework is a popular object-relational mapping framework.
-It provides abstraction from the underlying relational data that is stored in a database and presents its conceptual schema to the application.
+Entity Framework provides abstraction from the underlying relational data stored in a database and presents its conceptual schema to the application, preventing the need to write database persistence code.

 - No Code Change: NCache Entity Framework Caching Provider can be integrated in application without any code change.

-- Better Performance: NCache custom provider intercepts all the database queries calls and puts result-sets of queries in a cache storage.
+- Better Performance: NCache custom provider intercepts all the database queries calls and caches the query result sets.
 This increases the performance of applications by avoiding expensive databases trips.

 - Application Scalability: NCache provides a reliable and shared memory resource for storage.
 It gives the ability for sharing transactional context between different entities in any entity framework application.